We all know regular exercise good for us. Doctors tell us. The media tells us. Even our parents tell us.

 If you picked up a magazine, you would think the only reason anyone goes to the gym is weight loss.
 But if dropping a size or two isn’t your goal, then you’re going to run out of workout motivation pretty quickly.
 You need a solid reason to stay on track.

 It’s true that a smaller waistline can be a benefit of regular exercise, but it’s not the only one.
-Working out has countless positive effects.
+Working out has countless positive effects and can improve your life in many ways.
 A healthier heart, stronger bones, and even a lower risk of cancer can all be achieved from physical activity.
 If your physical health is important to you, then that can be an excellent motivator for your next workout.

 But you might be surprised to learn that mental health is also aided by exercise.
 Following an exercise program has been shown to have a powerful impact on the mind.
 Researchers have found evidence that staying active can be beneficial in reducing anxiety, depression, and stress, while improving self-esteem and cognitive function.
-So if you struggle with mental wellbeing, seeing exercise as medicinal may be motivational for you.
+So if you struggle with mental well-being or low self-esteem seeing exercise as medicinal may be motivational for you.

 2. Make A Pump Up Playlist